-A. The special levy may be imposed and special levy bonds may be issued to provide money for any public infrastructure purpose consistent with the general plan of a district.
+A. A special levy may be imposed, and special levy bonds may be issued to provide money for any public infrastructure purpose consistent with the general plan of a district.

-B. The district board may at any time hold a hearing to determine whether the special levy should be imposed.
-If the district board determines the special levy should be imposed, the district board shall, by resolution and subject to the limitations provided in Subsection D of this section, set a maximum levy for each class of property that may be imposed for debt service on special levy bonds and impose and cause the special levy to be collected, at the same time and in the same manner as property taxes are levied and collected on all property within the district SRC->, which may be payable from such areas of the district as determined by the district board-SRC that may be subject to the levy, including all leased property or improvements to leased land, together with any other money lawfully available to pay debt service on the bonds when due, except to the extent that the district board has provided for other imposition, collection and foreclosure procedures in connection with special levies.
+B. The district board may at any time hold a hearing to determine whether a special levy should be imposed.
+If the district board determines the special levy should be imposed, the district board shall, by resolution and subject to the limitations provided in Subsection D of this section, set a maximum levy for each class of property that may be imposed for debt service on special levy bonds, and impose and cause the .224747.1 special levy to be collected, at the same time and in the same manner as property taxes are levied and collected on all property within the district, which may be payable from such areas of the district as determined by the district board and that may be subject to the levy, including all leased property or improvements to leased land, together with any other money lawfully available to pay debt service on the bonds when due, except to the extent that the district board has provided for other imposition, collection and foreclosure procedures in connection with special levies.
+Money derived from the imposition of the special levy when collected that is pledged to pay the debt service on the bonds shall be kept separately from other funds of the district.
+Special levy revenues not pledged to pay debt service on bonds may be used to pay other costs of the district, including costs of formation, administration, operation and maintenance, service or enhanced services.